dnsimple/dnsimple-support/README.md

 ## Deployment

-Each commit to master is deployed automatically via Netlify.
+Each commit to main is deployed automatically via Netlify.

 ### Managing categories